CAIMEOX/CAIMEOX/README.md

 # CAIMEO
-### A senior high school student interested in math and computer science.
+### A student interested in math and computer science.
 <!--
 **CAIMEOX/CAIMEOX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->